Amitro123/automation-service/spec.md

 - **Decisions**: Centralized utility functions into a dedicated module for code organization and reusability.
 - **Next Steps**: Implement utility functions within `utils.py`.

-### [2024-02-29]
-- **Summary**: Removed the "Automated Code Review Log" section from the README and removed `run_api.py` and added a new dashboard directory.
-Added a utils.py file.
-- **Decisions**: The automated code review log was deemed unnecessary and removed from the README.
-The `run_api.py` was removed as it was not needed.
-The new dashboard directory was added to visualize the project.
-- **Next Steps**: Update the dashboard with relevant data.

 ### [2024-12-07]
 - **Summary**: Added `utils.py` module, removed the Automated Code Review Log section from the README.md and updated the dashboard section.
 - **Decisions**: Centralized utility functions into a dedicated module for code organization and reusability.
 - **Next Steps**: Implement utility functions within `utils.py`.

+### [2024-01-04]
+- **Summary**: Added a test script `test_jules_review.py` to validate the Jules integration and configuration.
+Updated the README to reflect the new test script.
+Minor documentation updates.
+- **Decisions**: Introduced a testing mechanism to ensure the correct setup and functionality of the Jules integration before deployment.
+- **Next Steps**: Continue to build out additional tests.

-### [2024-12-07]
+### [2024-02-29]
-- **Summary**: Added `utils.py` module, removed the Automated Code Review Log section from the README.md and updated the dashboard section.
+- **Summary**: Added instructions for running the agent on Linux/Mac and updated the README to reflect testing the Jules integration.
-- **Decisions**: Centralized utility functions into a dedicated module for code organization and reusability.
+- **Decisions**: N/A
-- **Next Steps**: Implement utility functions within `utils.py`.
+- **Next Steps**: Test the Jules integration.